 - For units, it measures how much the unit can spread out.

-- For everyone else, it's practically irrelevant except for a few special abilities.
+- For everyone else, it's (almost) always irrelevant.
+The exception being a few special abilities.

 - The average is 6-7.